tito-arch/BABC-2/content/posts/review-of-lensa-ai.md

 _Read more about Dalle in👉_ [The Ultimate Guide to AI Art Generators](https://www.blog.bunnieabc.com/posts/what-are-the-best-ai-image-generator-tools/ "The Ultimate Guide to AI Art Generators?")

 Whenever there is uploading of pictures there have to be some security risks.
-However, **Prisma labs** made it clear that the images are only uploaded to train the model to produce better results. they also announced that they don't store the images but are usually deleted every time after generating an image so you have to upload another image the second time you want to generate another image. just to be on the safe side go ahead and read their [privacy policy terms](https://lensa-ai.com/terms#:\~:text=You%20acknowledge%20and%20agree%20that,subject%20to%20our%20Privacy%20Policy.&text=TL%3BDR%3A%20You%20can%20upload,no%20ownership%20over%20such%20content.), who reads these terms anyway
+However, **Prisma labs** made it clear that the images are only uploaded to train the model to produce better results. they also announced that they don't store the images but are usually deleted every time after generating an image so you have to upload another image the second time you want to generate another image. just to be on the safe side go ahead and read their [privacy policy terms](https://lensa-ai.com/terms#:\~:text=You%20acknowledge%20and%20agree%20that,subject%20to%20our%20Privacy%20Policy.&text=TL%3BDR%3A%20You%20can%20upload,no%20ownership%20over%20such%20content.), who reads these terms anyway🙄

 # Lensa Ai Pricing